cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

           (list-of-values (rest-operands exps) env))))
 ```

-This is a recursive definition (like `map` above) where we evaluate construct a new list with as a first argument the first operand evaluated in the environment,
+This is a recursive definition (like `map` above) where we construct a new list with as first argument the first operand evaluated in the environment,
 and as a tail the rest of the operands evaluated in the environment.
-When we come to the empty list `'()` (the last element of a cons cell) the recursion breaks and we return the empty list `'()`.
+When we come to the empty list `'()`
+(the second element of the last cons cell in a linked list)
+the recursion breaks and we return the empty list `'()`.

-We will discuss the implementation of `apply` after we have looked at the implementation of `eval` a little bit closer.
+We will discuss the implementation of `apply` after we have looked at the inner definitions of `eval` a little bit closer:
+routines to detect expression, routines to get information out of expressions, and routines to transform expressions.

 ### Routines to detect expressions.